PudreteDiablo/memorycard.js/README.md

 <br/><br/>

 ## write() vs. save()
 Maybe you think that save is useless because only allows to save in already saved slots.
 But this method was designed to add a safe option to avoid a constant original slot overwrite.
-Also, save( ) can be much faster and can help to make a *automatic-save* system.
+Also, save( ) can be much faster and can help to make an *automatic-save* system.
 <br/><br/>

 ## Automatic vs. Manual Save